 Is it just that, prophesy, voodoo?
 Or whatever you want to call it?
 I say no. One of the reasons people do not believe in these theories is because they just want to get rich overnight.
 They think that the price will go up forever, they don’t have time to wait, and that is why the majority of them will lose their investment even if they keep it for the long-term.
 How can that be?

-Let’s take a look at Elliott Waves and how we can use them to identify the best time possible to buy or sell.
+Let’s take a look at Elliott Wave Theory and how we can use it to identify the best time possible to buy or sell.

-Is very important that you understand the Elliott wave concept and how to identify them on a live chart which we will get into shortly.
+It is very important that you understand the Elliott wave concept and how to identify it on a live chart which we will get into shortly.

 Elliott waves are composed of two main phases: the motive phase and the corrective phase.
 The motive phase is formed with three advancing waves, 1, 3, and 5 and counter-trend waves 2 and 4.
 The corrective phase is composed of two receding waves, A and C, and a counter-trend wave between, B.

-Let’s take a look at below chart as an example:
+Let’s take a look at the chart below as an example: